 The non-theist are a group within the Quaker community.

-Now, non-theist Quakers is a group that formed within the Quaker community of California, in 1939.
 The non-theists uphold the same values of their Quaker siblings, minus the God parts.
 So while they do not believe in a god, and do not believe God is in everyone, they do respect the dignity of every human life.
 And they do believe in social justice and all the rest.

-There are some 380,000 Quakers in the world, how many are non-theists is unknown.
+There are some 380,000 Quakers in the world.
+How many are non-theists is unknown.
 Most Quakers live in Kenya (146,300), the United States (87,000), Burundi (35,000), Bolivia (22,300), Guatemala (20,000), and the United Kingdom (15,000).